MediScribe/docjet-mobile/docs/current/start.md

 *   **`docs/current/`**: Contains the most up-to-date guides for active development.
     *   `logging_guide.md`: Comprehensive details on the logging system and testing patterns.
     *   `setup-environment-config.md`: **Crucial guide** explaining how to configure the app for different environments (local dev, staging, prod) using runtime DI and `--dart-define`.
-    *   `explicit-di-revisited.md`: Detailed plan and status for the migration to explicit dependency injection.
+    *   `explicit-di-revisited_done.md`: Detailed plan and status for the migration to explicit dependency injection (Now under `refactoring/`).
     *   `architecture-api-versioning.md`: Explanation of the centralized API versioning strategy.
     *   `setup-mock-server.md`: Information specifically about setting up and running the mock API server.
     *   Various feature-specific documents.